-In terms of service commissioning and provision, the Department of Health, Social Services and Public Safety discharges it duty under section 2(1) of the Health and Social Care (Reform) Act (Northern Ireland) 2009 primarily by delegating its statutory functions to the Health and Social Care Board.
+In terms of service commissioning and provision, the Department of Health discharges it duty under Section 2(1) of the Health and Social Care (Reform) Act (Northern Ireland) 2009 primarily by delegating its statutory functions to the Health and Social Care Board.

-The Health and Social Care Board is accountable to the Department of Health, Social Services and Public Safety for the manner in which it performs its devolved duties, manages assets and for adherence to high standards of public administration.
+The Health and Social Care Board is accountable to the Department of Health for the manner in which it performs its devolved duties, manages assets and for adherence to high standards of public administration.

-The finances of all Health and Social Care bodies, including the Department of Health, Social Services and Public Safety, are subject to statutory review by the Comptroller and Auditor General for Northern Ireland on behalf of the Northern Ireland Assembly.
-The Health and Social Care Board must co-operate fully with the Department of Health, Social Services and Public Safety, its appointed Auditors and the Northern Ireland Audit Office in accounting for the use of public funds, the delivery of patient care and other services and compliance with its statutes, directions, guidance and policies.
+The finances of all Health and Social Care bodies, including the Department of Health, are subject to statutory review by the Comptroller and Auditor General for Northern Ireland on behalf of the Northern Ireland Assembly.
+The Health and Social Care Board must co-operate fully with the Department of Health, its appointed Auditors and the Northern Ireland Audit Office in accounting for the use of public funds, the delivery of patient care and other services and compliance with its statutes, directions, guidance and policies.

 As a statutory body, the Health and Social Care Board has specific powers to act as a regulator, to contract in its own name and to act as a corporate trustee.
-In the latter role, it is accountable to the Minister responsible for Health, Social Services and Public Safety for all funds allocated to it for the purposes of carrying out its core functions.
+In the latter role, it is accountable to the Minister for Health for all funds allocated to it for the purposes of carrying out its core functions.
 The Health and Social Care Board is also accountable to the Charity Commission for those funds deemed to be charitable.